ralf-boltshauser/next-app-starter/README.md

   - [ ] Set the NEXTAUTH_URL to domain without any path
   - [ ] Set the DATABASE_URL to the database url
   - [ ] (Adjust the database type in schema.prisma to the database type)
+  - [ ] PostHog
+    - [ ] If you don't want PostHog, remove the providers from root layout and delete the files from components/posthog
+    - [ ] Add a PostHog project, add the API key to the .env file and enable session replay!
+    - [ ] Add A/B tests https://posthog.com/tutorials/nextjs-ab-tests

 - [ ] Development